Rkssh/golang/README.md

 Follow these steps to run the application manually on your local machine:

-1. Clone the repository to your local machine: Dipu
+1. Clone the repository to your local machine: Dipu singh

    ```
    git clone <repository-url>